As a school community we are extremely proud of our ongoing partnership with our sisters and brothers in the parish of Saint Peter’s in Mzuzu, Malawi.

 After lunch the buddies came and the St Matthew’s group got a walking tour of the city.
 This gave the students a chance to chat with each other before starting school on Monday.
 This was the start of many strong friendships with our partners.
 Walking into the city was a great opportunity for the students to learn about the different life experience of our hosts and view the beautiful landscape of Malawi.

 The following day we attended the form four graduation which started with another lively and lengthy mass.
 By this time we were used to it and were all dancing along with the Malawians.
 After mass we congregated to open the new Science Laboratory which was funded by St. Matthew’s.
 Miss Brady cut the ribbon and we all cheered.
 The headmaster of St Peter’s gave a speech to thank us and we all committed to the continuation of this strong Partnership.
 It was a very special moment to see what we have been working for over the last few years.
 Following the Laboratory ceremony we attended the graduation ceremony.
 After the speeches from both St Matthew’s and St Peter’s staff, the pupils received their graduation certificates.
 Then the St. Peter’s pupils performed for us all and we were amazed by the quality of their singing and dancing.
 Their confidence, enthusiasm and warmth was just bursting out of them all.
-They all seemed to be able to perform – which panicked us slightly as we were about to sing “Flower of Scotland” to the wcelebrating the opening of the new science block, a joint project between the schoolshole audience!
+They all seemed to be able to perform – which panicked us slightly as we were about to sing “Flower of Scotland” to the whole audience!
 We did succeed, but our performance did not in any way match that of our Malawian friends.
 Our Partnership is very much about learning from each other and we learned a whole lot from this group.
 We shared their joy as they graduated, appreciated their talented performances and enjoyed the disco and ceilidh dancing which followed.

 Day four saw us join the pupils in St. Peter’s in class.
 We hadn’t realised until this point how lucky we are to have education at our fingertips and available to all.
 In Malawi, secondary education is not free and without our support at St. Matthew’s many of these pupils would not have access to that.
 What we take for granted is a gift for our friends in Mzuzu.
 The classes were fast-paced; one book shared among 6 – 7 pupils, copying everything down from an old blackboard, classes of 80 to 100 pupils.
 Very different from what we experience at home.
 It was wonderful to see the eagerness the pupils had for learning.
 And one which we hope to be able to take home to our friends in Scotland.